 - Using physical or virtual networks to address rumours

-- How to plan for rumours
+- How to listen, verify and engage communities on rumours

 - Collective approaches to tackling rumours